yumetodo/MPUtl/README.md

 # MPUtl
 Multi-purpose Utility for Multi-media creation and editing

+## Ultimatum
+* To produce an NLE similar to AviUtl with a small set of synth-like build-in functions
+* Light and Simple
+* 8K video capable

 ## Branches
 * Code: Actual program codes in the ``Code`` folder and build systems in ``Build`` folder
 * Concepts: Concepts, drafts... note that most materials here will be deleted when approaching release.
 Feel free to use it to elaborate your idea.